Daniel 8 Commentary–Understanding Daniel 8

 Daniel 8 Commentary—Understanding Daniel 8: Summary and Highlights

-In the following commentary on Daniel 8, the reader is given an understanding of the fulfillment of Daniel 8 from the forth to the second century B.C.
-Though sometimes assumed to contain end time prophecies, Daniel 8 was completely fulfilled during the Greek Empire from the forth to the second century B.C.
+In the following commentary on Daniel 8, the reader is given an understanding of the fulfillment of Daniel 8.
+Though sometimes assumed to contain end time prophecies, Daniel 8 was completely fulfilled during the Greek Empire from the fourth to the second century B.C.

 Daniel 8 Commentary–Understanding Daniel 8